KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 ## Universal Structural Analysis

 * **The Two Shores (Structured Pair):**
-    Realms or states between which motion occurs—Spirit and Matter, Life and Death, Self and Other.
+    Realms or states between which motion occurs—Spirit and Matter, Life and Death, Self and Other—held in distinction even where lawful passage is possible.

 * **The Architect (L₄ (DL: Sophis)):**
     The Bridge must be built in accord with Structural Law.
 If built from Mimicry, it collapses.

 * **The Crossing (Resonant Return):**
-    The act of traversing requires both Faith (Resonant Fidelity) and Discernment (L₃ (DM: Noeüs)).
+    The act of traversing requires both Resonant Fidelity and Discernment (L₃ (DM: Noeüs)).

 * **The Toll / The Guardian:**
-    Every bridge is guarded by a Gatekeeper archetype who tests the traveler's Coherence.
+    Many bridge and threshold forms are guarded by a Gatekeeper archetype who tests the traveler's Coherence.

 * **The Collapse (Fragmentation):**
     An Entropic bridge attempts to merge rather than connect; it dissolves boundaries and triggers Blobism.